MIM-3 Nike Ajax: Description

 A complete Nike Ajax system consisted of several radars, computers, missiles, and their launchers.
 Sites were generally arranged in three major sections, the administration area, area A, the magazine and launcher area with the missiles, L, and the Integrated Fire Control area with the radar and operations center, or IFC.
 Most sites placed the A and IFC on one parcel of land with the L on another, but some sites used three entirely separate areas.
-The IFC was located between 1,000 yards and a mile from the launchers, but had to be within the line-of-site so the radars could see the missiles as they launched.
+The IFC was located between 1,000 yards and a mile from the launchers, but had to be within the line-of-sight so the radars could see the missiles as they launched.

 The launch area normally consisted of two or three underground facilities and their aboveground launchers.
 Sites with four to six launchers were not unknown.
 A single launcher site normally held twelve missiles, eight in the service area and four in the underground ready area or on their launchers.
 When an alert was received, the missiles were transferred to the surface one at a time using an elevator, then pushed along rails on the surface leading to the launchers.
 The launchers bisected the rails, so the missiles were simply pushed over the launchers, connected to the electrical hookups, and then raised to about 85 degrees by the launchers.
 The missile launch area also contained a separate fueling area surrounded by a large berm, a required safety precaution given the hypergolic fuels, and a variety of service areas.

 Long distance surveillance was handled by the ACQ or LOPAR radar, short for "Low-Power Acquisition Radar."
 LOPAR included an IFF system and a system for handing off targets to the tracking radars.
 Two monopulse tracking radars were used, the Target Tracking Radar (TTR) to track the target handed off by the LOPAR, and the Missile Tracking Radar (MTR) to track the missile as it flew toward the target.

 Launch of the missile was accomplished by lighting the solid fuel booster, which provided 59000 lbf of thrust for three seconds.
 The booster pushed the missile through the sound barrier, and it remained supersonic for the rest of its flight.
 The MTR picked up the missile as the booster fell away, and then tracked it continually after that point.
 Data from the TTR and MTR were sent to the analog tracking computer, which continually calculated the impact point and sent radio commands to the missile to guide it.
 In order to maximize range, the missile was normally flown almost vertically to a higher altitude than the target, where the thinner air lowered drag and allowed the missile to descend on its target.
 At the correct time, the missile's three warheads were triggered by a signal from the computer.
 The warheads were surrounded by metal cubes providing a blast-fragmentation effect.